OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 #### APK Signing Schemes

-Android supports two application signing schemes.
-Starting with Android 7.0, APKs can be verified with the APK Signature Scheme v2 (v2 scheme) or JAR signing (v1 scheme).
-For backwards compatibility, APKs signed with the v2 signature format can be installed on older Android devices as long as the former are also v1-signed.
+Android supports three application signing schemes.
+Starting with Android 9.0, APKs can be verified with APK Signature Scheme v3 (v3 scheme), APK Signature Scheme v2 (v2 scheme) or JAR signing (v1 scheme).
+For Android 7.0 and above, APKs can be verified with the APK Signature Scheme v2 (v2 scheme) or JAR signing (v1 scheme).
+For backwards compability, APKs signed with a given signing scheme can be installed on older Android devices as long as the former are signed with prior scheme verions too.
 [Older platforms ignore v2 signatures and verify v1 signatures only](https://source.android.com/security/apksigning/ "APK Signing ").

 ##### JAR Signing (v1 Scheme)